How to have a safe Thanksgiving during a pandemic

 WATERTOWN, N.Y.
 (WWTI) — The holidays are fast approaching and many are asking how to remain safe as COVID-19 infections surge nationwide.

 Health officials across the state are urging residents to consider how the coronavirus is spread, especially while indoors.
-The United States Center for Disease Control has stated that shopping in crowded stores, attending large parties, participating in a crowded races are all high risk activities.
+The Center for Disease Control has stated that shopping in crowded stores, attending large parties, participating in crowded races are all high-risk activities.

 The CDC recommends the following in consideration of the current pandemic for Thanksgiving: